 These courses allow students the opportunity to earn credit for participating in a main stage production.
 Students will develop advanced skills needed in aspects of production such as costume, lighting and sound, performance, and business operations.
 Main stage productions are full-length plays produced by the theatre department and directed by a theatre faculty or invited theatre guest director.
 Theatre majors must take each course in sequence, but the courses are open to students outside of the major.
-Student theatre productions outside the theatre department do not count as main stage productions so credit is not given for such participation without approval by the department chair.
-Prerequisites: Successful completion of 200-level theatre production and permission of professor.
+Student theatre productions so credit is not given for such participation without approval by the department chair.
+Pre-requisites: Successful completion of 200-level theatre production and permission of professor.